Divine-Journey-2/Guides/guides/AE2CableManagement.md

 Keep in mind, this is only using 2 sides of the controller, when on the P2P network there was 32 sides of the controller available.
 You can also still add an additional 16 from the other two sides that were not connected, and also the sides that are in the inside of the controller.

 However, as noted earlier, it is **upwards** of 1024 channels, not always.
 Depending on how many times you access a single dense cable connected to the controller will affect the maximum condensing per channel.
 If you use 1 input and 1 output, you successfully get a 32:1 channel ratio.
 If you use 2 outputs for every input, you would have a 16:1, resulting in 512 channels on single dense cable.
+This ultimately should save you a lot of cabling needed to be done in order to connect the base.